 - 2 tablespoons cold water

-- Sprinkle pork chops with salt, pepper, rosemary, dill and ginger.
-In a skillet, brown chips on both sides in oil; transfer to a slow cooker.
+- Transfer to a 3-qt. slow cooker.
 Drain fruit cocktail.
-In a bowl, combine the vinegar, mustard, orange peel and reserved fruit juice.
+In a small bowl, combine the vinegar, mustard, orange zest and reserved fruit juice.
 Pour over pork.
 Cover and cook on low for 7-8 hours or until meat is tender.

 Originally published as Fruity Pork Chops in Quick Cooking March/April 2002, p45